Wildlife trafficking ring killed at least 118 eagles, prosecutors say

 “It is notable that Mr. Paul himself went from a 3,600 to 1,000 bird estimate,” Federal Defender Andrew Nelson wrote in a Tuesday filing, referring to a statement Paul made to authorities in a March 13, 2021, traffic stop.

 Nelson also said restitution for the hawks was not warranted since those killings were not included in last year's grand jury indictment.
-He asked for Branson to receive a sentence of probation.
+He said Branson had no prior criminal history and asked for a sentence of probation.

 Branson and Paul grew up in the Flathead Reservation area.
 Since their indictment, Paul has been hiding in Canada to evade justice, according to Nelson.